brenzy/gpx-smoother-vue/README.md

 - [ ] reverse the route
 - [ ] zoom and pan on the graphs
 - [ ] zoom to route on the map
+- [ ] web worker for long-running processes

 ## Project setup
 ```